PatternPal/PatternPal/docs/docs/recognizers/singleton.md

 c. has a static, private field with the same type as the class
 d. has a static, public/internal method that acts as a constructor in the following way:
-  i. if called and there is no instance saved in the private field, then it calls the private constructor ii. if called and there is an instance saved in the private field it returns this instance
+  i. if called and there is no instance saved in the private field, then it calls the private constructor ii. if called and there is an instance saved in the private field it returns that instance

 ## References
 The following sources are used to determine the requirements: